Hryushek/hryushek/README.md

 🌱 Currently learning JavaScript
 🚀 Planning is my passion
+🏆 I am the best at effective communication
 ⚡ Fun fact: I'm afraid of dogs, so, if you're a dog, pls, don't text me

 📫 How to reach me: anastasiaa.koltsova@gmail.com